helloworldless/davidagood.com/content/blog/clean-code-or-not/index.md

 *I can only think of a few exceptions:

 1. Some early stage startup where shipping fast is an existential matter
-1. Writing throwaway code
+2. Writing throwaway code
-1. All the stakeholders coming to a decision to kick the can down the road and make this someone else's problem for another day.
+3. All the stakeholders coming to a decision to kick the can down the road and make this someone else's problem for another day.
 This is a slippery slope.
 For me, the engineering team should make a strong argument against in such a discussion.

+By the way, writing clean, maintainable code does **not** come naturally.
+It takes practice and discipline.
+So I'll throw in a forth exception which is not knowing how to write clean code, or not being able to do so efficiently, which will likely lead to cutting corners.
+But if this is the case, you should definitely learn how or keep at if you're still learning.
+It takes time, but it absolutely pays off.

 I will concede that there is a tradeoff between quality and timeliness.
 Perfect is the enemy of good.
 In the real world, there are deadlines.
 The project management triangle is real.
 There is